-Work zones are clearly marked with orange signs to show you're entering a road construction area and white signs showing the reduced speed limit.
-Drivers are required to slow to 60 km/h or whatever speed is posted when you enter the work area, and follow the directions of all signs in the zone.
+Work zones are clearly marked with orange signs to show you're entering a road construction area and white signs to show the reduced speed limit.
+Drivers are required to slow to 60 km/h or whatever speed is posted when entering the work area and follow the directions of all signs in the zone.
 In residential areas, where the speed limit is 50 km/h, drivers are expected to slow to 30 km/h when passing workers.

 Fines triple in a work zone

-The Saskatoon Police Service Traffic Unit will be patrolling various types of City work zones, and workers are encouraged to report license plate numbers to the Saskatoon Police Service, which will follow up with the vehicle owner.
+The Saskatoon Police Service Traffic Unit will be patrolling various types of City work zones.
+Workers are encouraged to report license plate numbers to the Saskatoon Police Service who will follow up with the vehicle owner.
 Driving 20 km/h over the speed limit in a work zone will cost you $440 and 40 km/h over will cost $1008.
 Look up other fine amounts.

 Aside from people speeding past or driving through work zone barriers, staff in work zones report hearing threats and profanities from drivers.
 Verbal and physical abuse of City and contractor workers is not acceptable and the City will actively pursue court action to the extent of the law to stop this behaviour.